chronicleworks/chronicle-examples/domains/scienceproject/guide.md

 ### Modeling the Labwork Activity

-The `Labwork` activity has three attributes, the `StudentID` doing the labwork, the `Workplan` of the labwork, and the `Approval` status of the Labwork.
+The `Labwork` activity has three attributes, the `StudentID` doing the labwork, the `Workplan` of the labwork, and the `Approval` status of the labwork.

 ```yaml
   Labwork: